-Course Contact: Mrs E Crellin & Miss Salway
+Course Contact: Miss L Salway

-Biology has been at the forefront of our lives recently and has led everyone to believe they are an expert in various matters reported in the news.
+Biology is at the forefront of our lives.
 This course highlights the Biology that is involved in all aspects of life and explores, on a cellular level, how such processes are coordinated within a living organism as well as the link between the external environment and regulating internal balanced systems.